citusdata/citus_docs/dist_tables/dml.rst

     FROM page_views
     GROUP BY view_time::date, page_id;

-We can use PostgreSQL's upsert feature to incrementally update certain parts of the rollup table.
+PostgreSQL's upsert feature can incrementally update certain parts of a rollup table.
 For instance suppose we have already rolled up visits happening before a certain timestamp (we'll call it :code:`$1`) and want to update the rollups to include more recent views.
-Just add a WHERE clause and specify "ON CONFLICT."
+To do this we add a WHERE clause to select visits after the timestamp and specify "ON CONFLICT" to adjust any daily view aggregates the new data affects.
 The latter is PostgreSQL's technique for doing `upserts <https://www.postgresql.org/docs/9.5/static/sql-insert.html#SQL-ON-CONFLICT>`_.

 .. code-block:: postgres